jaredpar/jaredpar.github.io/_drafts/ban-the-term-threadsafe.md

 ---
 layout: post
-title: "We should ban the phrase "
+title: We should ban the phrase
 published: true
 ---